Simon1705/memories-web/README.md

 ### Theme Switching
 Seamlessly switch between light and dark modes with smooth color transitions throughout the interface.

-## 🎯 Roadmap

-- [ ] Add search functionality
-- [ ] Implement memory collections
-- [ ] Add sharing capabilities
-- [ ] Enable collaborative albums
-- [ ] Add AI-powered image tagging

-## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## 👏 Acknowledgments

 * [Next.js](https://nextjs.org/)